10 Vegetarian Lunches You Can Make at Work

 I get the question all the time.

-What the **** do you vegetarians eat for lunch?
+What the **** do you vegans and vegetarians eat for lunch?

-My answer, "leftovers," has always felt unsatisfying.
+My answer, “leftovers,” has always felt unsatisfying.
 To the person asking, usually an intrigued, maybe-one-day vegetarian, this makes it seem hard.
-What if you didn't cook the night before?
+What if you didn’t cook a nice, healthy recipe the night before, or are trying out the plant-based diet before 5:00 approach?
 Are you stuck with salad?

 1. Veggie wrap or pita.